GarethAyres/SU1X/ReadMe.txt

 -Support tab: (checks: adapter, wzc service, profile presence, IP) -Outputs check results to user with tooltip and/or to file -Printer tab to add/remove networked printer
+-Direct user to problem reporting  page on fallback network if problem detected

 There are two exe's that make up this package: